gausspy/gausspy/docs/install.rst

 or `Anaconda3 <https://www.anaconda.com/distribution/>`_
 (includes more features, tools, libraries for Python 3.x).

 You may wish to create a conda environment for the dependencies before installation.
-For example, to create an environment called ``gausspy":
+For example, to create an environment called gausspy:

 .. code-block:: console